The profession of a lifetime.

 HCC's nursing education program, one of the largest in Maryland, is renowned for providing students with innovative, top-quality, and affordable learning opportunities to enter and succeed in the nursing field, including:

-- cutting-edge learning tools and facilities, including simulation labs with computerized mannequins for hands-on practice of vital nursing skills; and
+- Cutting-edge learning tools and facilities, including simulation labs with computerized mannequins for hands-on practice of vital nursing skills.

 HCC’s Continuing Education Division also offers nursing education, without academic credit, including Certified Nursing Assistant (CNA) training, and nursing professional development courses.